kurotu/MaterialReplacer/README.md

 2. Select the created `MaterialReplacerRule.asset`.
 3. Add `Original` and `Replaced` materials in an inspector.
     - Original: Materials which will be replaced.
-    - Replaced: Materials which will be applied.
+    - Replaced: Materials which will be applied instead of `Original` (When it's None, `Original` will be kept).
     > ℹ️ You can set `Reference Object` then press `Add to Original Materials`.
 It's easier than adding original materials one by one.

 ### Apply materials to a GameObject.